isc-projects/kea/doc/sphinx/arm/hooks.rst

 the option is defined with the ``fqdn`` type, the domain name will be encoded into DNS binary format.

+Since Kea 2.1.4, the ``client-class`` parameter specifies a guard: it takes a client class name, when not empty the entry is skipped if the query does not belong to the class.

 .. _host-cmds:

 ``host_cmds``: Host Commands